harvester/docs/docs/troubleshooting/installation.md

     - Before v1.0.2

-        Please help capture these files:
+        Please help capture the content of these files:

         ```
         /var/log/console.log